iSci-3A12/scientific-programming/preparation.md

 ---

 # Preparation
-Follow along with Jay's introductory presentation on Scientific Programming, MATLAB, and your assignment.

-## 1. Introductory Presentation
+Follow the steps below to prepare MATLAB Online and your get your data pack for this assignment.

-## 2. Activate MATLAB and open MATLAB Online
+## 1. Activate MATLAB and open MATLAB Online
 As a student at McMaster, you have access to MATLAB through McMaster's [web portal](https://www.mathworks.com/academia/tah-portal/mcmaster-university-31501097.html).
 From this portal, you can download the MATLAB installer to install it on your local desktop or laptop, or access and use MATLAB online--an completely online version of the software.
 For this assignment, we'll be using the online version.
 If you don't already have one, you'll be required to create a MathWorks account.

 - Navigate to https://www.mathworks.com/products/matlab-online.html